-Either the Oransi EJ120 or the iQair HealthPro Plus are the best air purifiers for babies in a nursery or young children.
-The Oransi on one setting down from its top setting it is very quiet and produces highly purified air.
-The iQair has a more highly specified filter and so is guaranteed to produce the cleanest air but is noisier.
+The Oransi EJ120, Coway 300S or the iQair HealthPro Plus are the best air purifiers for babies in a nursery or young children.
+The Oransi and Coway are quieter than the iQair but do not purify the air quite as well.
+The iQair has more highly specified filters and so is guaranteed to produce the cleanest air but is noisier.

-Below I go into further details about these two air purifiers.
+Below I go into further details about these air purifiers.

 First let’s establish why you should have an air purifier ideally during pregnancy and for your baby and children-